Tabcorp/tabcorp-cucumber-protractor-framework-v2/README.md

 npm run clean
 ```

+### Update tabcorp cucumber protractor framework npm package

+1. Increase `version` under `package.json`

+2. Get your dev branch code reviewd and merged to master

+3. Get latest master locally and publish npm - ensure you have a npm account first

+    npm login
+    npm publish

 ### Get your project up and running:

-1.)
-Install the tabcorp cucumber protractor framework v2 into your project
+1. Install the tabcorp cucumber protractor framework v2 into your project

     npm install tabcorp-cucumber-protractor-framework-v2@latest --save-dev

-2.)
-Ensure your project has the following (required for the protractor.conf.js)
+2. Ensure your project has the following (required for the protractor.conf.js)

     npm install cucumber@latest --save-dev
     npm install protractor@latest --save-dev
     npm install protractor-cucumber-framework@latest --save-dev

-3.)
-Copy and paste the protractor.conf.ts and e2e.conf.json (example in example_conf) into your project and update accordingly.
+3. Copy and paste the protractor.conf.ts and e2e.conf.json (example in example_conf) into your project and update accordingly.

-4.)
-Run your cucumber-protractor tests as usual from your project repository (note example for a typescript project)
+4. Run your cucumber-protractor tests as usual from your project repository (note example for a typescript project)

     ./node_modules/protractor/bin/protractor ./dist/config/protractor.conf.js

 ## Example Folder Structure

 ### Your Project:

 /e2e
  * /config (contains your protractor.conf.ts and e2e.conf.json)